NotePlan/plugins/jgclark.EventHelpers/README.md

 - `/process date offsets`: finds date offset patterns and turns them into due dates, based on date at start of section.
 (See [Templates for Dates](#template-for-dates) below for full details.)

 The first four of these have a number of [options described below](#configuration).
+See [Theme customisation](#theme-customisation) below for more on how to customise display of time blocks and events.
 ## Date Offsets
 This is best understood with a quick example: